s-expressionists/Cleavir/BIR/README.md

 enclose
 -------

-Represents the creation of a Lisp function object, based on a `function` and input variables and values to close over.
+Represents the creation of a Lisp function object, packaging together its `function` and environment.

 unreachable
 -----------